vkuskova/ICDM-GNAVAR/README.md

 paths are inside `gnavar-icdm-reproducibility.tar.gz`).
 A per-claim cross-reference to the exact check is in [`PAPER_TO_CODE_TRACEABILITY.md`](PAPER_TO_CODE_TRACEABILITY.md).

+Each `results/<experiment>/` folder contains the canonical `results.csv` (plus `recovery.csv` / `triv_score_rankings.csv` where relevant) and a `metadata.json`
+recording the code SHA-256, data SHA-256, library versions, and hardware, so each artifact is traceable to the exact run that produced it.

 | Paper claim | Value | Check | Source artifact |
 |---|---|---|---|
 | **Synthetic recovery vs. sample size** (§VI-A) | 0/5, 4/5, 5/5, 5/5 at T = 1k/5k/25k/100k | exact | `results/experiment1/results.csv` |